Trimethoxyamphetamines

-Trimethoxyamphetamines (TMAs) are a family of isomeric psychedelic hallucinogenic drugs.
-There exist six different TMAs that differ only in the position of the three methoxy groups: TMA, TMA-2, TMA-3, TMA-4, TMA-5, and TMA-6.
-The TMAs are analogs of the phenethylamine cactus alkaloid mescaline.
-The TMAs are substituted amphetamines, however, their mechanism of action is more complex than that of the unsubstituted compound amphetamine, probably involving agonist activity on serotonin receptors such as the 5HT2A receptor in addition to the generalised dopamine receptor agonism typical of most amphetamines.
-This action on serotonergic receptors likely underlie the psychedelic effects of these compounds.
-It is reported that some TMAs elicit a range of emotions ranging from sadness to empathy and euphoria.
+Trimethoxyamphetamines (TMAs) are a family of positionally isomeric psychedelic hallucinogenic drugs.
+There exist six different TMAs that differ only in the positions of the three methoxy groups: TMA (TMA-1), TMA-2, TMA-3, TMA-4, TMA-5, and TMA-6.
+The TMAs are substituted amphetamines and are analogues of the phenethylamine cactus alkaloid mescaline and the DOx drugs.

+The mechanism of action of the TMAs is different from that of the unsubstituted compound amphetamine, probably involving agonist activity on serotonin receptors such as the 5-HT2A receptors instead of the monoamine releasing agent actions typical of most amphetamines.
+This action on serotonergic receptors likely underlies the psychedelic effects of these compounds.

 TMA was first synthesized by Hey, in 1947.
-Synthesis data as well as human activity data has been published in the book PiHKAL.
+Synthesis data as well as human activity data has been published by Alexander Shulgin in his book PiHKAL.

 The most important TMA compound from a pharmacological standpoint is TMA-2, as this isomer has been much more widely used as a recreational drug and sold on the grey market as a so-called research chemical; TMA (sometimes referred to as "mescalamphetamine" or TMA-1) and TMA-6 have also been used in this way to a lesser extent.
 These three isomers are significantly more active as hallucinogenic drugs, and have consequently been placed onto the illegal drug schedules in some countries such as the Netherlands and Japan.
 The other three isomers TMA-3, TMA-4, and TMA-5 are not known to have been used as recreational drugs to any great extent.
+According to Shulgin, at the doses tested, TMA-3 was completely inactive, whereas TMA-4 and TMA-5 were said to produce effects comparable to lysergic acid diethylamide (LSD).

+2,4,6-TMA (TMA-6) is a potent monoamine oxidase A (MAO-A) inhibitor, with an IC_{50} of 400 nM.
+Conversely, 2,4,5-TMA (TMA-2) and 3,4,5-TMA (TMA-1) are inactive as MAO-A inhibitors (IC_{50} = >100,000 nM).
+Other 6-substituted amphetamines also tend to be potent MAO-A inhibitors.

-TMAs
+List of TMAs

 Note: Because they are isomers, the TMAs have the same chemical formula, C12H19NO3, and the same molecular mass, 225.28 g/mol.